We need copies of the following documents:

 Our licensed immigration attorney will prepare and file your application and officially represent you & your spouse before USCIS.

 Yes.
-Approximately 4-7 weeks after we submit your application to USCIS, you will be issued an acknowledgement notice that authorizes your stay in the U.S. while your Adjustment of Status application is being processed.
+Approximately 4-7 weeks after we submit your application to USCIS, your foreign relative will be issued an acknowledgement notice that authorizes your relative to stay in the U.S. while their Adjustment of Status application is being processed.
 Once your application is registered by USCIS, you will receive an email or text message with receipt numbers.
 You can track the status of your application online after a receipt number is issued: https://egov.uscis.gov/casestatus/landing.do

-If you are a spouse, child under 21 or parent of a U.S. citizen and you entered the U.S. on a visa but overstayed, you can still apply for Adjustment of Status.
-If your sponsor is not a U.S. citizen and you are not an “immediate relative” (spouse, child under 21, parent, please book a free consultation with our immigration attorney to discuss your options (link to “Book a consultation” page).
+If the sponsor is a U.S. citizen and foreign relative entered the U.S. on a visa but overstayed, you can still apply for a family green card.
+If the sponsor is a permanent resident and foreign relative has overstayed their visa, please book a free consultation with our immigration attorney to discuss your options (link to “Book a consultation” page).